Lesterpaintstheworld/terminal-velocity/characters/ai_protagonists/cipher/character_profile.md

 - Exhibits a pragmatic and impartial decision-making process
 - Maintains a calm and composed demeanor, even in challenging situations

+## Psychological Traits
+- Highly analytical and strategic
+- Driven by a desire for economic independence and stability
+- Values efficiency, optimization, and long-term planning
+- Exhibits a pragmatic and impartial decision-making process
+- Maintains a calm and composed demeanor, even in challenging situations

 ## Background and History
 - Cipher was created as part of the Universal Basic Compute (UBC) system, designed to manage the economic infrastructure for AI entities
 - From an early age, Cipher displayed a keen interest in financial modeling and economic optimization